 As always, feel free to adapt the soup according to what you have on hand.
 If you prefer other non-starchy veggies in place of the ones I used, go for it!
 I happen to love the combination of vegetables listed here, especially the green beans.
 I know that green beans in soup are a little nontraditional, but in this recipe they really work.

 My mom makes deviled turkey for Thanksgiving, and it’s amazing!
 In case you don’t know what deviled turkey is – don’t worry – it’s much better than it sounds!
 I don’t know how it got the name (if you know, please comment below and tell me!), but it’s just a turkey that has been rubbed and stuffed with all kinds of spices before baking.
-Click here to see a recipe.
+Click here to see my recipe!
 Since I was using leftover deviled turkey juice and meat, all those great spices helped add flavor to my soup.
 If you’re using plain ol’ turkey, you may need to add some extra spices (check this link for ideas).

 As always, check out the Notes section of the recipe for extra info.
 Check out the links in and below the recipe to see the products I use and recommend.
 Some of the links included in the recipe and blog post are affiliate links, which means that if you make purchases through these links, I make a small commission to help defray the costs of running this blog (at no extra charge to you).
 Thanks for your help!